-I recently completed part 1 of my webinar series on Kubernetes.
-The session introduced Kubernetes at a high level with hands-on demos aiming to answer the question ‘what is Kubernetes?
-You can watch the session and read the complete Q&A on the Cloud Academy community forum.
+In part 1 of my webinar series on Kubernetes, I introduced Kubernetes at a high level with hands-on demos aiming to answer the question, “What is Kubernetes?”
 After polling our audience, we found that most of the webinar attendees had never used Kubernetes before, or had only been exposed to it through demos.
 This post is meant to complement the session with more introductory-level information about Kubernetes.

 Kubernetes’ features provide everything you need to deploy containerized applications.
 Here are the highlights:

 - Resource Bin Packing.
-You can declare minimum and maximum compute resources (CPU & Memory) for your containers.
+You can declare minimum and maximum compute resources (CPU and memory) for your containers.
 Kubernetes will slot your containers into where ever they fit.
 This increases your compute efficiency and ultimately lowers costs.

-- Built-in Service Discovery & Autoscaling.
+- Built-in Service Discovery and Autoscaling.
 Kubernetes can automatically expose your containers to the internet or other containers in the cluster.
-It automatically load-balances traffic across matching containers.
+It automatically load balances traffic across matching containers.
 Kubernetes supports service discovery via environment variables and DNS, out of the box.
 You can also configure CPU-based autoscaling for containers for increased resource utilization.

 - Persistent Storage.
 Kubernetes includes support for persistent storage connected to stateless application containers.
 There is support for Amazon Web Services EBS, Google Cloud Platform persistent disks, and many, many more.